Me at the Cafe Paradiso in Haight-Ashbury, 1994

 Calendars and photos of dance in and around KC: http://www.kcdance.com

 To start with, I teach online courses, as an adjunct, at UMKC and have since 2003.
 The first time I worked for UMKC (1999-2000) it was a grant program in which I was a "web monkey" putting together online teaching software and courses for a then new BIT (Bachelor of Information Technology) program at what was then the CSTP (Computer Science and Telecommunications Program).
-It ended when the grant ended.
-That led me to web work for a firm selling third-party Caterpillar parts for a couple of years.
+It ended at the end of 2000.
+That led me to web-database work for a firm selling third-party Caterpillar parts for a couple of years to wholesalers across the globe.

-I freelance (have for many years, decades, actually) as a photographer and videographer, usually for dance, events, recitals, concerts, dance companies and social dance - and a few other subjects.
 I have a website with calendars and pictures for dance in and around the general Kansas City area.
+I programmed the calendar so anyone with an event or regular classes can add their informatin.
 I also setup, shoot and edit a local dance interview television program ("Dance On", TWC cable 98-17) for my former tap teacher, Billie Mahoney.

-These are the major occupiers of my life other than my partner, Nicole English, with whom I shared web monkey duties at CSTP, who I met at the KC Swing Dance Club and who just last year earned her sociology PhD.
+These are the major occupiers of my life other than my partner, Nicole English, with whom I shared web monkey duties at CSTP, who I met at the KC Swing Dance Club and who recently earned her sociology PhD.
 Her dissertation was about communities of practice, focusing on dance communities.
+As web monkeys we wrote online teaching software for a bachelor of information program.

 Short bullet list of CV items